-3 killed, 20 hurt after car strikes pedestrians in Melbourne
+4 killed, 15 hurt after car strikes pedestrians in Melbourne

 - 50,000 expected to attend Seattle women’s march day after Trump inauguration WATCH

-“At this present stage, we ask the public to avoid the city,” Bateson told reporters.
-“It is going to take us a really long time to process this scene.
-Our priority at the moment is with the injured, and it must be that we give them our attention.”
+Sharn Baylis, a tourist from the southern city of Adelaide, said she was on Bourke Street when she mistook the car for an unmarked police vehicle before it started slamming into pedestrians.

-Paramedics were assessing 20 people at the scene, several of whom had serious injuries, Ambulance Victoria said in a statement.
-Melbourne’s Royal Children’s Hospital said it was treating four patients, one of whom was in critical condition.
+“He was just collecting people as he was going along and they were flying like skittles, basically,” Baylis told the Australian Broadcasting Corp.
+“He was just driving in a really determined fashion, just in a straight line.
+There was no hesitancy as he got to the crowds and he didn’t swerve, it was just — he just drove through them.”

-Video footage shot from a news helicopter overhead showed several heavily armed police officers standing near the area where the incident occurred.
-Several officers could be seen standing over a man lying on the sidewalk, clad only in his underwear, his hands apparently handcuffed behind his back.
-Police could also be seen examining a heavily damaged red car at the scene.
+Video footage shot from a news helicopter showed several officers standing over a man lying on the sidewalk, clad only in his underwear, his hands apparently handcuffed behind his back.

 A video posted on social media captured the moment the car began driving in circles in the intersection before continuing on toward Bourke Street.
-The driver can be seen hanging out the window, apparently shouting.
+The driver could be seen hanging out the window, apparently shouting.

-The Australian Open tennis championship is currently being held in the city.
+The crisis unfolded at a particularly busy time in Melbourne, which is hosting the Australian Open tennis championship.
 Officials said the event was continuing as normal.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.